kcirne25/med_appointments/Readme.md

 # Medical Appointments analysis - Brazil 2016

 Project created to analyze features and trends of No-show appointments in Brazil in 2016.
-The dataset was extracted from Kaggle in the csv format.

-It was developed in a Jupyter Notebook using python libraries Pandas, Matplotlib and Seaborn.
 It is pssible to verify all the data analysis process through the project: question, wrangle, explore, draw conclusions and communicate results through charts.

 The project get insights about the questions below:

 * Age is related to missing an appointment?
 * Gender is related to going or missing an appointment?

-SOme conclusion about the dataset and answer about the questions were made in the end of the project.
-It is also possible to verify some limitations and items to be corrected, which will be done in a near future.
-The author also aims to make an analysis through ML models in a "next chapter".
+## Dataset

+The dataset was extracted from Kaggle in the csv format and has more than 110k appointments recorded.
+The file has data of Patient ID, Appointment ID, Gender of patient, Appointment day, Age, Neighbourhood, Scholarship, SMS_received, Handcap, if a patient attended to the appointment or not (No-show) and data of the current health condition of a patient, expressed through Hipertension, Diabetes and Alcoholism.
+Most columns conditions are expressed with a binary digit, where "1" has the same meaning as "Yes" and "0" means "No".

+## Packages

+The project was developed in a Jupyter Notebook using the following python libraries: `Pandas`, `Matplotlib` and `Seaborn` and the magic function `%matplotlib inline`.

+## Conclusions

+It is possible to verify through the analysis that gender isn't a relevant factor in no-show appointment.
+Males and females tend to go to appointments in almost the same proportion in each "gender group".

+People that have less than 2 years are more susceptible to have a scheduled appointment and attend to medical appointments more often.
+The number of attendance to appointments declines through the year.
+Probably because there are fewer old people in the dataset.

+## Limitations

+The project could have one particular ingredient that could make it more interesting: statistical analysis.

+The gender bar chart doesn't appear to have the same total of people than the previous chart (the blue one), because in the second case the charts were overlaid.
+Also, this kind of plot changes the color of one plotted feature, which could result in a confusion of the analysis.

+The line graph to analyze the trend of attendance shows incorrect labels.
+It needs to be corrected.

+For future work, I also aim to make an analysis through ML models.

 Enjoy!